sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.11.8 =
+* Updated the plugin description to direct users to support.sendgrid.com for questions.
+* Updated the "tested up to" field to confirm the latest version of the plugin wordes with the latest version of wordpress.
 = 1.11.7 =
 * Added a configuration parameter of API request timeout in seconds
 * Fixed an issue that made the HTML subscription emails break links